Primary tabs

 Students should acquire:

-- a comprehensive understanding of qualitative and quantitative research methods used in criminology;
+A comprehensive understanding of qualitative and quantitative research methods used in criminology.

-- the ability to use acquired knowledge to propose new hypotheses and identify and address research problems;
+The ability to use acquired knowledge to propose new hypotheses and identify and address research problems.

-- the ability to critically assess research designs;
+The ability to critically assess research designs.

-- the ability to apply research competencies to practical issues;
+The ability to apply research competencies to practical issues.

-- an understanding of the quality of work required to satisfy peer review.
+The ability to independently acquire and interpret additional knowledge relating to research an understanding of the quality of work required to satisfy peer review.

 Continuing